A Darkling Plain: Part Four

-Miles away, Shrike revives himself and arrives at Erdene Tezh too late, finding the remains of the Stalker Fang.
-Although her Stalker brain is dead, Shrike downloads memories from the older part of her brain.
-He then finds Tom and Hester's bodies, and considers taking Hester to be Resurrected, but decides against it when he sees that they held hands when they died.
-As he takes their bodies, Shrike recalls his own long-lost memories of his own two children (Ruan and Fern from Fever Crumb) before he was turned into a Stalker.
-Laying the bodies down in an outcrop nearby, Shrike shuts down and watches their bodies decompose over the years.
-As the years flash by him, an oak tree grows from Hester's body, and he eventually slows this time lapse when he notices human figures nearby.
-Finally out of his fugue state, Shrike discovers that a forest has grown round him, and meets a girl and a boy.
-The pair take him down into a village, where Shrike finds that he was considered an old shrine statue, and the people hung flowers around his neck for luck.
+Far away, Shrike wakes and arrives at Erdene Tezh too late, finding only the remains of Stalker Fang.
+Her Stalker brain is gone, but he salvages memories from the older part of her mind.
+Soon after, he discovers Tom and Hester’s bodies and almost revives Hester, but changes his mind when he sees they died holding hands.
+As he gathers them, memories of his own lost children, Ruan and Fern, surface from before he became a Stalker.
+He buries Tom and Hester on a nearby outcrop, then powers down, silently watching their bodies decay over the years.
+Time blurs by, an oak tree growing from Hester’s remains, until human figures appear and he slows his perception.
+Waking from his trance, Shrike finds a forest around him and meets a boy and girl who led him to a village, where he learns he has been treated as an ancient shrine statue, decorated with flowers for luck.
+The villagers have harnessed Childermass’ anti-gravity machines, and Shrike realises he’s awoken hundreds or even thousands of years in the future.
+When asked about traction cities, he’s told they’re considered mere fairy tales.
+When asked his purpose, Shrike replies that he’s a “Remembering Machine,” and begins to tell his story, reciting the opening lines of Mortal Engines:"It was a dark, blustery day in spring, and the City of London was chasing a small mining town across the dried-up bed of the old North Sea..."

-The Stalker discovers that the village has utilised Childermass' anti-gravity machines, and that he has woken hundreds, if not thousands of years into the future.
-When he asks if there are any traction cities in the world, the village people explain that they are thought to be fairy tales nowadays and find the idea ridiculous.
-When the people ask what he was for, Shrike responds that he is a "Remembering Machine", and is asked to tell his story.
-Shrike starts by speaking the first lines of Mortal Engines:

-"It was a dark, blustery day in spring, and the City of London was chasing a small mining town across the dried-up bed of the old North Sea..."